 Lack of oxygen (hypoxia): Lack of oxygen in the blood could cause shortness of breath and trigger the brain to seek out oxygen, thus setting off a stress response causing cold sweats.

 Shock: Shock can come in many different forms, including anaphylactic shock (severe allergic reaction), cardiogenic shock (heart failure and other heart conditions), hypovolemic shock (blood loss and low blood volume), septic shock (blood poisoning), and neurogenic shock (nervous system disruption or damage).
-Cold sweats are the main symptom in the many types of shock.
+It can cause your body to decrease the amount of oxygenated blood sent to various organs and body parts.
+If a state of shock is sustained for extended periods of time, organ failure or even death may result.
+Cold sweats are a common symptom of many types of shock.